Digital Marketing Vs Traditional Marketing – Which One Is Better

 - The number of smartphone users in India at the end of 2017 was estimated to be 291.6 million.

 - As per McKinsey Global Institute, India is one of the fastest-growing and largest markets for digital consumers.
-It has 560 million internet subscribers as in 2018.
+It has 560 million internet subscribers as of 2018.

 - Not surprisingly, the number of social media users in India stands at 326.1 million in 2018, as per the Statista Research Department.